victorkleb/scRNA-seq_stable_clust/README.md

 <br><br>

 Pipelines for the large datasets contain 52 or 54 programs.
-They include all programs for the  three iterations described in Section 2.8 "Identify and exclude cell and gene outliers for iterative analyses"
+They include all programs for the  three iterations described in Section 2.8 "Identify and exclude cell and gene outliers for iterative analyses."

 Each program is referenced by an iteration number, a sequence number, and name.